arananegra/webpack-module/README.md

 ```
 cd webpack && npm install
 ```
-Here is a list of npm commands you can use
+Here is a list of npm commands you can use (the apps is always listening at port 3002)

 ```
 npm run start:dev # Start webpack dev server on dev env.